-Expanding internationally into Toronto, Canada with a new branch of Bayside Studios, and offices in Jamaica during the mid 90's where he executive produced the All-Star Remix of Snow's "Anything For You" featuring Beanie Man, Buju Banton and Nadine Sutherland.
-The All-Star Remix reached the number one spot in Jamaica and became the country's top-selling single of 1995.
+Expanding internationally into Toronto, Canada with a new branch of Bayside Studios, and offices in Jamaica during the mid 90's, Eng executive produced the All-Star Remix of Snow's "Anything For You" featuring Beanie Man, Buju Banton and Nadine Sutherland which reached number one on the Jamaica charts, and became the country's top-selling single of 1995.
 During that time, Eng was also managing other artists such as Chaka Demus & Pliers, and Dominica, among others, in both locations.

 The next expansion was in Asia, where Eng established Dimsum Entertainment which produced a million seller debut album for Thai pop artist Joey Boy.
 Following that success was an album by Thailand's most prolific songwriter and artist, Boyd Kosiyabong.
 Shortly afterwards, he produced and managed Venus Butterfly, the famed Asian all female rock band.
 Dimsum also began producing music festivals, including the famous Chang Beer Reggae festival featuring Inner Circle, Big Mountain, Diana King and others.

 Eng later returned to the United States, joining AV8 Records, and Eightball Records as consultant and adviser.
 Eventually he joined Little Steven's Underground Garage where he introduced, and established their syndicated rock radio show for the Asian market, and headed up their Asian division.
 In addition, Eng assisted with the Underground Garage music festivals, and in finding new artists for their Wicked Cool label.
 A few years later, Eng, Michael 'Eppy' Epstein along with Alex Ewen re-opened the legendary "My Father's Place" in Roslyn L.I., a venue responsible for launching the careers of such artists as Tom Petty and The Heartbreakers, Aerosmith, The Police and Billy Joel, among many other major artists.